 When Ducati unleashed Galluzzi’s Monster at the Cologne Show at the end of 1992, few expected it to become Ducati’s most successful model.
 Dramatically styled, minimalist in stature, yet bristling with innovative engineering, the 900 Monster created a new niche market.
 A multi-faceted machine, the Monster bridged the gap between racetrack-oriented sports bikes and cruisers.
 Here was a naked motorcycle that was as much a performance machine as it was a cruiser.
 The Monster’s radical styling has also been the inspiration for a large after-market industry, providing cosmetic and performance accessories, and with engine capacities ranging from 400 to 1200cc there really is a Monster for everyone.
 This book provides a fascinating guide through the maze of Monsters produced over the past 21 years.
 Ian Falloon is one of the world’s foremost motorcycle historians and a prolific author of books about motorcycles, including the best-selling Ducati Story that has been published in three languages and several editions.
 Although he specialises in chronicling older models his enthusiasm for Ducatis extends to all examples, through to the current range.

-Ian Falloon was born in New Zealand in 1952 and studied engineering and music at Victoria University, Wellington.
-After a career as a symphony orchestra oboist was brought to an end by a motorcycle accident, he began writing articles about motorcycles for magazines.
+Ian Falloon was born in New Zealand and studied engineering and music at Victoria University, Wellington.
+After a motorcycle accident brought an end to his career as a symphony orchestra oboist, he began writing articles about motorcycles for magazines including Classic Bike, Cycle World, Motorcyclist, Two Wheels, Motorcycle Sport, and Australian Motorcycle News.
 His first book, The Ducati Story, has run to several editions and has been published in three languages.
-The success of The Ducati Story led to a series of Ducati books and histories of Honda, Kawasaki, BMW, and Moto Guzzi motorcycles.
-He has now written many books about motorcycles, mostly historical but also restoration guides.
-With an interest and passion spanning decades he now concentrates on collecting and restoring older Italian motorcycles, particularly Ducati, MV Agusta, Laverda, and Moto Guzzi.
-Ian Falloon lives in Australia, and is ably supported in his projects by his wife, Miriam, and sons, Ben and Tim.
+The success of The Ducati Story led to a series of Ducati books and histories of Honda, Kawasaki, BMW, and Moto Guzzi motorcycles including Motorbooks titles The Complete Book of Ducati, The Complete Book of Moto Guzzi, The Complete Book of Triumph Motorcycles, and The Art of Ducati.
+With an interest and passion spanning decades, Ian now concentrates on collecting and restoring older Italian motorcycles, particularly Ducati, MV Agusta, Laverda, and Moto Guzzi.
+He lives in Melbourne, Australia, and is ably supported in his projects by his family.